wind energy image

 Before you invest in a wind energy system you need to estimate or measure the wind resource in your area or site.
 Wind resource maps, or wind speed maps, are available from libraries, local town halls and even local airports which can be used to estimate the wind resource in your region.
 They are also used by architects in the design of buildings and structures.
 Windy sites and areas can be developed, but they cannot be created so to produce electricity from the wind we must identify sites where the wind blows as steadily and consistently as possible.

-A typical turbine requires wind speeds of about 10 miles (15 kilometers) per hour to start generating.
+A typical turbine requires wind speeds of about 10 miles (15 kilometres) per hour to start generating.
 This minimum wind velocity is generally referred to as the wind turbines cut-in speed.
 So for best results, a wind turbine should be positioned in an area where there is a consistent wind speed greater than this minimum cut-in speed before power starts being produced.
 But winds are three-dimensional things, and the characteristics of the wind depends very much on the elevation above the ground as well as across it.

 If you live in an area of low wind speed you may need turbine blades with more surface area by using multiple blades.
 Most commercial wind turbines are three-bladed designs, but using a rotor with more than 3 blades will help capture more of the winds energy.
 But increasing the blades surface area will also have the effect of increasing its drag through the air at higher speeds, but you will have a much lower start up or cut-in speed.
 Multi blade designs benefit the most in low wind speed areas.